MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

   ### NewTabPageSetFeedType
   #### Configure the Microsoft Edge new tab page experience

   #### Supported versions:
   - On Windows and macOS since 79 or later

   #### Description
   Lets you choose either the Microsoft News or Office 365 feed experience for the new tab page.

-When you set this policy to Microsoft News feed experience (0), users will see the Microsoft News feed experience on the new tab page.
+When you set this policy to 'News', users will see the Microsoft News feed experience on the new tab page.

-When you set this policy to Office 365 feed experience (1), users with an Azure Active Directory browser sign-in will see the Office 365 feed experience on the new tab page.
+When you set this policy to 'Office', users with an Azure Active Directory browser sign-in will see the Office 365 feed experience on the new tab page.

 If you disable or don't configure this policy: